 "We must all learn safety measures so we know what to do in such an emergency.
 It might save our own life and the lives of others.
 Here we learn how to behave during a catastrophe.
 How to keep a cool head and a calm body.
 Our programs improve all-round earthquake skills."

 The center has a permanent exhibition to the 1923 Tokyo earthquake.

 On September 1, 74,000 people died in seven seconds.
-Fifty-four percent of the brick buildings and 10% of all reinforced-concrete structures collapsed.
+Some 54% of the brick buildings and 10% of all reinforced-concrete structures collapsed.